-With advance notice, congressional tours can be requested for the Capitol Building and the White House -- the FBI Headquarters, The Department of the Treasury and the Bureau of Engraving and Printing remain closed due to COVID-19 precautions.
+With advance notice, congressional offices can requested tours of the Capitol Building and the White House -- the FBI Headquarters, The Department of the Treasury and the Bureau of Engraving and Printing remain closed due to COVID-19 precautions.
 With the exception of the Capitol Building, please be advised that tours are limited and should be requested at least three months ahead of time.
-For visists during peak tourist season in Washington - around the holidays and between the months of March and August - we reccomend that you request tours six months in advance.
+For visits during peak tourist season in Washington, D.C. - around the holidays and between the months of March and August - we recommend requesting tours six months in advance.
 While we can never guarantee tickets for any tour, we will do our best to provide you with the tours you have requested.

 Tours of the U.S. Capitol are arranged through the Capitol Visitor Center (CVC).
-The CVC offers guided group tours Monday through Saturday, Please make all group requests three to four weeks in advance.
-If you prefer, our office is happy to schedule staff-led tours of the Capitol Building departing from my office Monday through Friday at either 10:00 a.m. and 2:00 p.m.
+The CVC offers guided group tours Monday through Saturday.
+Please make all group requests three to four weeks in advance.
+If you prefer, our office is happy to schedule staff-led tours of the Capitol Building departing from my office Monday through Friday at either 10:00 a.m. or 2:00 p.m.
 If you choose to schedule a tour with my staff, please plan to come directly to our office, 133 Hart Senate Office Building, unless our Tour Coordinator tells you otherwise.
-No food or drink is allowed on the tour.
+No food or drink is allowed on Capitol tours.
 Tours usually last around 60 – 90 minutes, with the option of going up to the house and senate galleries, if they are open.
 Cameras are allowed in the Capitol during your tour.

-For security reasons, staff-led tours are for groups of fifteen or less.
+For security reasons, staff-led tours are limited to groups of fifteen or less.
 All staff-led tour requests can be made by through our tour request form (here) or by contacting my office at 202-224-5344.

 For further information, including travel advice and restricted items, please consult the CVC's website at http://www.visitthecapitol.gov/.

-Requests for public tours of the White House must be submitted through one's Member of Congress and are accepted up to three months in advance.
+Requests for public tours of the White House must be submitted through one's Member of Congress.
+Tour requests are accepted up to three months in advance.
 Requests can be submitted up to three months in advance and no less than 21 days in advance.
 These self-guided tours are available from 7:30 a.m. to 11:30 a.m.
-Tuesday through Thursday and 7:30 a.m. to 1:30 p.m Friday and Saturday (excluding federal holidays), and are scheduled on a first come, first served basis.
+Tuesday through Thursday and 7:30 a.m. to 1:30 p.m.
+Friday and Saturday (excluding federal holidays), and are scheduled on a first come, first served basis.
 We encourage you to submit your request as early as possible since a limited number of tours are available.
-Due to high demand in the spring and summer seasons, requests need to be submitted months in advance.
-You will find out if the tour has been approved approximately two to three weeks before the scheduled date of the tour.
+Due to high demand in the spring and summer, requests need to be submitted far in advance.
+You will be notified if the tour has been approved approximately two to three weeks before the scheduled date of the tour.
 All White House tours are free of charge.
 Please note that White House tours may be subject to last minute cancellation.

-The Federal Bureau of Investigation (FBI) Headquarters will open for public tours in July 2017— The FBI Experience!
-This reopening has been highly anticipated since The Headquarters Tour closed following the events of September 11, 2001.
-The FBI Experience features a newly renovated facility, with updated content, objects, and multimedia interactive displays depicting the importance of this mission to all who visit.
+The FBI Experience features a recently renovated facility, with updated content, objects, and multimedia interactive displays depicting the importance of this mission to all who visit.
 Visitors will learn about how the FBI’s operational and support units function both in the field and at Headquarters.
 Many objects from notable investigative cases are on display to the public for the very first time.

-For further information, including submitting your information for this reservation, please contact our Tour Coordinator Kate Durost at 202-224-5344.
+For further information, including submitting your information for this reservation, please contact our Tour Coordinator at 202-224-5344.

-Located just across the Potomac from Washington D.C. in Arlington, Virginia, the Pentagon serves as a symbol of the strength of the American defense establishment.
-Pentagon tours are free, but by reservation only.
+Located just across the Potomac River from Washington D.C. in Arlington, VA, the Pentagon serves as a symbol of the strength of the American defense establishment.
+Pentagon tours are free, but only available by reservation.
 Tours are conducted between 10:00 a.m. and 4:00 p.m., Monday through Thursday and 12:00 p.m. to 4:00 p.m. on Friday.
 Tours must be scheduled at least 14 days in and are not conducted on weekends or federal holidays.
 You can learn more and directly request a tour of the Pentagon here..

-Bureau of Engraving and Printing tours allow the general public a rare glimpse at one of the most intriguing processes in American history: the production of our currency.
+Tours of the Bureau of Engraving and Printing allow the general public a rare glimpse at one of the most intriguing processes in American history: the production of our currency.
 Free public tours are offered every fifteen minutes between 9:00 a.m. and 10:45 a.m., and between 12:30 p.m. and 2:00 p.m.
 The Bureau offers extended hours until 3:45p.m. between April-August.

 The Library of Congress is one of the oldest research institutions in the country.
 It hosts an impressive collection of books, manuscripts, maps, photographs and other original historical documents that are readily available to both the general public and Members of Congress.
 I urge you to visit the library to learn about the history, architecture, and collections of America’s oldest cultural institutions.